The End of the Privacy of Digital Correspondence

 - This is only the beginning.
 Once the technology for messaging and chat control has been established, it becomes very easy to use them for other purposes.
 And who guarantees that these incrimination machines will not be used in the future on our smart phones and laptops?

 The trilogue negotiations on the draft law, in which representatives of the European Parliament negotiate with EU governments with the participation of the EU Commission, were concluded in May.
 Voluntary chat control is coming!
 Here is my press release on the outcome of the negotiations.
-The final vote in the European Parliament is scheduled for the session week 5 – 8 July 2021.
+The final vote in the European Parliament is scheduled for 6 July.

-In April the EU Commission intends to make a second legislative proposal, which is to force all providers of email, messaging and chat services to comprehensively search all private messages in the absence of any suspicion.
+In autumn 2021 the EU Commission intends to make a second legislative proposal, which is to force all providers of email, messaging and chat services to comprehensively search all private messages in the absence of any suspicion.

 According to the case-law of the European Court of Justice the permanent and comprehensive automated analysis of private communications violates fundamental rights and is prohibited (paragraph 177).
 For this reason, Member of the European Parliament Patrick Breyer has filed a complaint against U.S. companies Facebook and Google with the data protection authorities for violating the General Data Protection Regulation.
 Former judge of the European Court of Justice Prof. Dr. Ninon Colneric has extensively analysed the plans and concludes in a legal assessment that the EU legislative plans on chat control are not in line with the case law of the European Court of Justice and violate the fundamental rights of all EU citizens to respect for privacy, to data protection and to freedom of expression.